 Rewards are part of the credit card industry.
 There’s nothing wrong with taking advantage of the incentives provided by the industry.
 A higher credit limit can come with more access to reward points.
 If used responsibly (and being responsible is the key), a higher credit limit can allow you to shift more of your daily spending to a credit card.
 That can lead to more reward points – whether for travel, merchandise, or events.

 The reality is that you can accumulate a lot of rewards points by making sizable purchases with your credit card.
-If you are careful, you can literally use your card for almost everything. instead of using cash or a debit card.
+If you are careful, you can literally use your card for almost everything instead of using cash or a debit card.
 You can even pay your taxes with a credit card, and reap the reward points.
+(Just be sure that the rewards are worth more than any fees the IRS might charge for paying via card.)

 Again, the key thing is to not use charge more than you can afford to pay off.
 However, if your income will regularly cover it, then go ahead and increase that credit limit.
 Then, use your card to pay for everything — gas, groceries, utility bills, car payments.
 Simply zero out your credit card balance at the end of every month and enjoy the extra freebies.